Macron's interruption of Trump: is he right? How much of EU aid to Ukraine is a loan?

 3 min

-In any case, what is clear to everyone in Brussels is that the money being provided to Ukraine is a non-refundable sum, as has been reiterated by various EU sources, and that there is no will (and even less real possibility, given the poor state of the Ukrainian economy) to recover this money.
+In any case, what everyone is clear about in Brussels is that the money being provided to Ukraine is a non-refundable sum, as has been reiterated by various community sources, and that there is no will (and even less real possibility, given the poor state of the Ukrainian economy) to recover that money.

 stats